Standard Window Sizes

 3. Sliding Window Size

 As the name suggests, the movement in these windows is by sliding the window horizontally along the top and bottom track of the window frame.

-The sliding window unit consists of two light sliding window panels made of glass either one of them is fixed, the other is movable, or both are movable.
+The sliding window unit consists of two light sliding window panels made of glass: one is fixed, the other is movable, or both are movable.
 These panels are slid either from left to right or right to left to open the window.

 The standard size of Sliding windows comes in between 36″ inches to 84″ inches in width and 24″ inches to 60″ inches in height.

 Bay windows are commonly seen in Western countries’ houses, in which multiple windows are combined and projected out beyond the exterior wall.